clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

          :scale: 50 %
          :alt: Select an existing key pair or create a new pair

-         figure 7: :guilabel:`Select an existing key pair or create a new pair`
+         Figure 7: :guilabel:`Select an existing key pair or create a new pair`

       #.
 Select the :guilabel:`Create a new key pair` option.

       #.
-For the :guilabel:`Key pair name`, enter `AWSClearTestKey`.
+For the :guilabel:`Key pair name` field, enter `AWSClearTestKey`.

       #.
 Select the :guilabel:`Download Key Pair` button to download the
          :file:`AWSClearTestKey.pem` to your browser's defined
          :file:`Downloads` directory.

       #.
 When the file finishes downloading, select the
          :guilabel:`Launch Instances` button to proceed to the :guilabel:`Launch Status` menu shown in figure 8.